Why A Private Workshop:

 Your pages will receive a solid hour of discussion in the workshop format.
 As fruitful as that discussion should be, it’s my experience in courses like these that inspiration is just as likely to happen during spontaneous conversations as during workshop discussions.
 So think of it as one hour of focused critique of your pages and 15 more hours of fascinating and equally fruitful conversations with fellow writers (sense of humor is a must, by the way).

 Each weekend features visits from writers and industry professionals.
-Guests have included authors Kate Bolick, Heather Havrilesky, Julie Klam, Tim Kreider, Jillian Lauren, and Dinah Lenney.
+Guests have included authors Kate Bolick, Nina Burleigh, Cathi Hanauer, Heather Havrilesky, Julie Klam, Tim Kreider, Jillian Lauren, and Dinah Lenney.
 We've also had visits from Brettne Bloom, literary agent at The Book Group, and Sari Botton, essays editor of Longreads.
-More amazing speakers coming this fall!
+More amazing speakers always around the corner!

 Who It’s For: